mensbeam/Arsse/README.md

 - When marking articles as starred the feed ID is ignored, as they are not needed to establish uniqueness
 - The feed updater ignores the `userId` parameter: feeds in The Arsse are deduplicated, and have no owner
 - The `/feeds/all` route lists only feeds which should be checked for updates, and it also returns all `userId` attributes as empty strings: feeds in The Arsse are deduplicated, and have no owner
-- The updater console commands mentioned in the protocol specification are not implemented
+- The updater console commands mentioned in the protocol specification are not implemented, as The Arsse does not implement the required NextCloud subsystems
 - The `lastLoginTimestamp` attribute of the user metadata is always the current time: The Arsse's implementation of the protocol is fully stateless

 #### Ambiguities

-- [The protocol][NCNv1] does not specify an output character encoding, but the reference server uses UTF-8; The Arsse also uses UTF-8
+- NCN does not specify an output character encoding, but the reference server uses UTF-8; The Arsse also uses UTF-8
-- The protocol specifies that GET parameters are treated "the same" as request body parameters; it does not specify what to do in cases where they conflict.
+- NCN specifies that GET parameters are treated "the same" as request body parameters; it does not specify what to do in cases where they conflict.
 The Arsse chooses to give GET parameters precedence
-- The protocol does not define validity of folder and names other than to say that the empty string is invalid.
+- NCN does not define validity of folder and names other than to say that the empty string is invalid.
 The Arsse further considers any string composed only of whitesapce to be invalid
-- The protocol does not specify a return code for bulk-marking operations without a `newestItemId` provided; The Arsse returns `422`
+- NCN does not specify a return code for bulk-marking operations without a `newestItemId` provided; The Arsse returns `422`
-- The protocol does not specify what should be done when creating a feed in a folder which does not exist; the Arsse adds the feed to the root folder
+- NCN does not specify what should be done when creating a feed in a folder which does not exist; the Arsse adds the feed to the root folder
-- The protocol does not specify what should be done when moving a feed to a folder which does not exist; The Arsse return `422`
+- NCN does not specify what should be done when moving a feed to a folder which does not exist; The Arsse return `422`
-- The protocol does not specify what should be done when renaming a feed to an invalid title, nor what constitutes an invalid title; The Arsse uses the same rules as it does for folders, and returns `422` in cases of rejection
+- NCN does not specify what should be done when renaming a feed to an invalid title, nor what constitutes an invalid title; The Arsse uses the same rules as it does for folders, and returns `422` in cases of rejection

 ### <a name="proto-ttrss"></a> Tiny Tiny RSS